Syosset Central School District

 The Syosset Central School District serves the inhabitants of Syosset, a suburb in Nassau County, New York, on Long Island.
-It also serves the suburbs of Woodbury, and parts of Plainview, Jericho, Laurel Hollow, Muttontown, Oyster Bay Cove, Hicksville, and East Norwich.
-The Syosset Central School District operates ten schools.
+It also serves the neighboring suburb of Woodbury, as well as parts of Plainview, Jericho, Muttontown, Oyster Bay Cove, and Hicksville.
+In the 2026 rankings, the Syosset Central School District was ranked the #2 best school district in the United States.
+The district operates ten schools.